 Speak and Listen to Spanish Daily

-Practice makes perfect.
-And while it’s not a glamorous shortcut, investing the time in practicing speaking and listening to Spanish every day is key to learning the language.
+Practise makes perfect.
+And while it’s not a glamorous shortcut, investing the time in practising speaking and listening to Spanish every day is key to learning the language.
 It does not, however, have to be a chore.
 Going beyond repetition and finding new ways of learning vocabulary and pronunciations can make deeper connections that are engaging.